JLague/JLague/README.md

 ## About me

 - :mortar_board: Diploma of College Studies (DSC) in Computer science and mathematics from Cégep Limoilou
-- :mortar_board: First-year computer engineering student at Université Laval
+- :mortar_board: Second-year computer engineering student at Université Laval
-- :office: Currently working for Calcul Québec/Compute Canada
+- :office: Worked for Calcul Québec/Compute Canada

 ### Projects that I've contributed to